peteroupc/html3dutil/doc/extras_evaluators.SurfaceOfRevolution.md

 #### Return Value

-An array containing the coordinates of the position at the given point.
+An array containing the coordinates of the position at the specified point.
 It will have three elements.
 (Type: Array.&lt;number>)

 <a name='extras_evaluators_SurfaceOfRevolution.fromFunction'></a>
 ### (static) module:extras/evaluators~SurfaceOfRevolution.fromFunction(func, minval, maxval, [axis])